 - Salary credit payments

-Be sure to take a note of your new BSB and account number and then give this to your employer or payroll officer to be sure your salary goes to the right account next time you get paid.
-You should give the same account information to anyone else who pays you money, including Centrelink or your rental agent if you’re having your rental income credited directly to your account.
+Be sure to give your new BSB and account number to your employer or payroll officer as soon as possible, to be sure your salary goes to the right account the next time you get paid.
+You should give the same account information to anyone else who pays you money regularly.

 When you’re sure your new account is up and running properly, it’s time to close your old account.
 This should only be done when you’re sure all your direct debits and credits have been successfully transferred over and you’ve given your new account details to anyone paying money into that account.